Sustainability

 1. Office Energy : kWh used × local emission factor.

-2. Devices : Annualised impact of laptops, smartphones, screens.
+2. Devices : Annualized impact of laptops, smartphones, screens.

 3. Employee Travel : Commuting + business trips.